Introducing ICANN’s Governmental Advisory Committee (GAC)

 Who are the GAC’s Members?

 The GAC elects a Chair and Vice Chairs from its membership.
-The GAC Chair is Mr Thomas Schneider from Switzerland, and the Vice Chairs are from Argentina, Spain, Namibia, and Thailand.
+The GAC Chair is Ms. Manal Ismail from Egypt, and the Vice Chairs are from China, France, Niue, Peru, Senegal and UK.

 Why does ICANN have a Governmental Advisory Committee?